Chris Anderson (baseball): Amateur career

-The Los Angeles Dodgers selected him in the 1st round of the 2013 Major League Baseball Draft, with the 18th overall selection.
-He was the first player from Jacksonville University to be selected in the first round of the Major League Baseball Draft.

 Professional career

+Los Angeles Dodgers

+The Los Angeles Dodgers drafted Anderson in the first round, with the 18th overall selection, of the 2013 Major League Baseball draft, with the 18th overall selection.
+He was the first player from Jacksonville University to be selected in the first round of the MLB draft.
+Anderson signed with the team on June 12, 2013, for a signing bonus of $2,109,900.

-He made his professional debut with the Great Lakes Loons of the Midwest League on June 26, 2013.
+Anderson made his professional debut with the Great Lakes Loons of the Midwest League on June 26, 2013.
 He made 12 starts with the Loons in his debut season, and was 3–0 with a 1.96 ERA.
 Anderson was promoted to the Rancho Cucamonga Quakes of the California League for 2014.
 In 27 games (25 starts) for the Quakes, he was 7–7 with a 4.62 ERA.
 His 146 strikeouts on the season was tops among all Dodger minor leaguers.
 The Dodgers invited him to attend major league spring training in 2015.
-He was assigned to the AA Tulsa Drillers of the Texas League to start the 2015 season and was named to the mid-season All-Star team.
+He was assigned to the Double-A Tulsa Drillers of the Texas League to start the 2015 season and was named to the mid-season All-Star team.
 He made 23 starts for Tulsa and was 9–7 with a 4.05 ERA.
-He was promoted to the AAA Oklahoma City Dodgers in late August for a try out in the bullpen with the potential to be promoted to the majors in a bullpen role.
+He was promoted to the Triple-A Oklahoma City Dodgers in late August for a try out in the bullpen with the potential to be promoted to the majors in a bullpen role.
 He appeared in three games for them and allowed 15 runs in 6 1/3 innings and was not called up.
 He was given a non-roster invitation to Dodgers spring training in 2016.
 He returned to Tulsa to begin the 2016 season.
 He made 18 appearances with Tulsa (six starts) and was 3–6 with a 5.90 ERA before he was demoted back to the Quakes for the bulk of the season.
 With Rancho Cucamonga, he was 1–2 in 18 appearances and a 3.25 ERA.
 After the season, the Dodgers assigned him to the Glendale Desert Dogs of the Arizona Fall League.
 He was released by the Dodgers on April 4, 2017.

-Anderson signed as a free agent with the Minnesota Twins.
-They released him on May 15 after only three minor league games.
+Minnesota Twins

+On April 7, 2017, Anderson signed a minor league contract with the Minnesota Twins.
+In three starts for the High-A Fort Myers Miracle, he struggled to an 0-1 record and 18.90 ERA with eight strikeouts over 10 innings of work.
+Anderson was released by the Twins organization on May 15.